rhespanhol/AwesomeAndroid/README.md

 ##Architecture

 ####Tutorials / Documentation
-* Android Application Architecture: [Link] (https://labs.ribot.co.uk/android-application-architecture-8b6e34acda65)
+* Android Application Architecture: [Link] (https://labs.ribot.co.uk/android-application-architecture-8b6e34acda65) , [Project] (https://github.com/ribot/android-boilerplate)
 * Android Development Culture.
 The Document. #qualitymatters: [Link]  (http://artemzin.com/blog/android-development-culture-the-document-qualitymatters/)
 * Where is the best place to store a password in your Android app: [Link]  (http://www.androidauthority.com/where-is-the-best-place-to-store-a-password-in-your-android-app-597197/)
 * How to use the Android Keystore to store passwords and other sensitive information: [Link] (http://www.androidauthority.com/use-android-keystore-store-passwords-sensitive-information-623779/)